by Tony Attwood

 It was the fifth league game of the season for Leslie Compton, the 13th for Beasley, the fifth for Hill (whose previously four games had been at left half), the 11th for Hulme, the fourth for Sidey, the fifth for Moss and the first for Dougall.
 Only four of the players who played in the opening game of the season were included: Hapgood, Roberts, Drake, James and Bastin were all absent.

-To understand what was going on we first have to note that England had played Wales on 5 February in Wolverhampton (Wales winning 2-1) with Bowden scoring England’s goal.
+To understand what was going on (apart from Compton going in goal) we also have to note that England had played Wales on 5 February in Wolverhampton (Wales winning 2-1) with Bowden scoring England’s goal.
 (George Allison did the radio commentary).

 Although this game is by no means as famous as the Battle of Highbury in which seven Arsenal players took part, it did have six Arsenal players in the team: Male, Hapgood, Crayston, Bowden, Drake and Bastin.
 But Ted Drake injured his knee in the first half and didn’t come out for the second half – something that totally affected the result.

 This in turn explained Drake’s absence from the Blackburn game, but not that of Hapgood and Bastin – who were it seems “rested”.
 Now “resting” was not part of the essence of football in an era when playing games on consecutive days and three games in four days (over Christmas and Easter) was commonplace.
 But I believe that Allison felt that this was essential ahead to ensure that he had a full-ish squad for the next round of the cup.
 Certainly it is hard to see any other explanation for his choice of players for the league matches in February.
 And indeed we must remember the experience of the club in 1932 when they became runners’ up in both the league and the FA Cup.